 The Sun in a telescope is an awesome sight, a dynamic, living body, changing unpredictably from day to day.
 The Sun is also the only celestial object hazardous to the observer.
 Without proper protection, even a glimpse of it through a telescope or binoculars can burn the eye’s retina and leave a permanent blind spot.

-There are two ways to observe the Sun safely: by direct viewing, with a proper filter over the front of the telescope, or by projecting the Sun’s image onto a piece of paper.
+There are two ways to look at the Sun safely: by direct viewing, with a proper filter over the front of the telescope, or by projecting the Sun’s image onto a piece of paper.

 They protect the eye against both visible and invisible radiations and the telescope itself against heat.
 These aperture filters have made every other light-reducing device obsolete as far as the ordinary amateur is concerned.